soderlind/super-admin-all-sites-menu/README.md

 1. Click the Code drop-down menu and select the `Create codespace on main`.
 1. Wait until VS Code runs in the browser
-1. In VS Code, Select `PORTS` add click on the `Local Address` URL.
+1. In VS Code, Select `PORTS` and click on the `Local Address` URL.
    <img src=".wordpress-org/codespace-demo-url.png">
 1. Append `/wp-admin` to the Local Address URL
    - Username: `admin`